indritmatjani/Single-Page-CV---Roadmap.sh/README.md

 ## 🚀 How to View

 ### Option 1: View Online
-Simply click the live demo link above to see the CV in your browser.
+Simply click the live demo : https://indritmatjani.github.io/Single-Page-CV---Roadmap.sh/

 ### Option 2: Run Locally
 1. Clone this repository or download the ZIP file